Debra Schutt

 Debra Schutt (born 1955) is an American set decorator and art director.
 She was nominated at the 81st Academy Awards in the category of Best Art Direction for her work on the film Revolutionary Road.
 She shared her nomination with art director Kristi Zea.
+As well as winning the Primetime Emmy for Boardwalk Empire for her outstanding art direction as set director.